ChipmunkWrangler/einmaleins/docs/wiki/MarketingExperiments.markdown

   * Cheery colours
   * Rounded background (see other play store icons)
   * Show 1x1 on the icon itself
-* Price
- * Setting it to free did not increase number of visitors (but there may be confounding factors; e.g. perhaps I was higher up the list when not free).
-We are currently back to original price, so we can compare that to earlier original price weeks to try to extract counfounding issues.
- * At €2,89 you got two downloads between Dec 26th and Jan 16th.
-At free, you got two between Jan 17th and Jan 24th.
- * Try 0.99$
 * Star rating
  * Ask Bob and Filklist
 * License
+##Rejected
+* Price: Setting it to free only increased the number of visitors by 25%, although it did have 5x the conversion rate.

 #Downloadability
 * Description